 - Each student is manually added by the Clinical Director, which will prompt Typhon to send a "SLAP Student Login and Password" email.
-This email contains a temporary password to allow the student to login initially. - Training and instructions on how to use Typhon are included in the Policies & Procedures Manual, UB Learns, and in ES 450. - This software is used for all Time Logs and Evaluations by Supervisors and Students.
+This email contains a temporary password to allow the student to login initially. - Training and instructions on how to use Typhon are included in the Policies & Procedures Manual, UB Learns. - This software is used for all Time Logs and Evaluations by Supervisors and Students.